Internal Services Director

 - A Swiss Pass (50% discount card for transportation in Switzerland)

-- Pocket money in the region of 1,000 CHF per month
+- Pocket money starting from 1,000 CHF per month

 - Management and leadership training